ronald808/ronald808.github.io/_posts/2010-02-05-cpp-code-gen.md

 {% endhighlight %}

 It would be nice to have a "meta" information on the structure so to know the *type* of each field ( e.g. time, longitude, latitude, etc.), a description of the field ( "longitude from Packet XYZ in format B" )
-The simple API to query these meta-info may look like this:
+A simple API to query these meta-info may look like this:

 {% highlight  cpp %}
 // struture meta API: